Cricket in Germany: A history beyond bat and ball | DW | 01.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German cricket is developing faster than most in the country realize, but what does cricket culture look like in a country famous for football rather than fast balls?
+The sport of cricket is developing faster than most in Germany realize.
+But what does cricket culture look like in a country more famous for football rather than fast balls?

-Twelve years after arriving from India with his mother, Rohit Singh captained Germany at the inaugural European Cricket Championship (ECC).
+Twelve years after arriving from India with his mother, Rohit Singh captained for Germany at the European Cricket Championship (ECC).

 "Playing cricket is like oxygen to me," Singh told DW.